-Anyway, there I was waiting in line again and eventually I ended up getting a waiting number.
-I looked at my current ticket # and compared it to the number being called on the black board.
+Finally, after what seemed like an eternity, we were given a waiting number.
+I looked at my ticket and compared it to the number being called on the black board.
 B017 vs my wait number B578.
 It was like comparing apples to oranges, or more accurately, comparing a sloth to Usain Bolt.

-Later that day, my friend informed me that I could’ve bought a ticket from one of those machines I saw.
-Although, at the end of the day, I wanted to be assured that I am heading to the correct stop therefore, buying it at the counter would’ve been the best option.
-Anyway, I decided it was the best decision to leave as their would be another time or another day to see Verona.
+Later that day, my friend informed me that I could have bought a ticket from one of the random machines I saw.
+However, at the end of the day, I wanted to be sure that I was heading to the correct stop.
+Therefore, buying it at the counter would have been the best option.
+Anyway, I decided that leaving was the best decision, as there would be another time or another day to see Verona.
 Verona will just have to wait.

 1. Romolo to Central FS.